sujiatong/Final-project-MUSA-6950/README.md

 - Text prompts describing the image URLs are fed into the LLM.
 - The model generates descriptive text based on the imagined content of the images, simulating a simple form of visual reasoning.

+---
+- The system takes a text input about description of street view images from the user.
+- The text is sent to the LLM with a carefully designed prompt asking the model to analyze its sentiment.
+- The model returns a result classifying the input as positive, negative, or neutral, along with a brief summary.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a1/Pearl_Street_and_Wall_Street%2C_Manhattan%2C_New_York.jpg/640px-Pearl_Street_and_Wall_Street%2C_Manhattan%2C_New_York.jpg" width="220" height="220"/>